 |Monday, November 21, 2022||Week of November 28, 2022|

 The opportunity to submit an appeal expires at the end of every academic year.
 The deadline to submit appeals for the 2019/2020 academic year has passed.
 The Committee will not consider any other appeals from the 2019/2020 academic year.

 What is an appeal?

-If you are looking for a refund of your residence fees after withdrawing from residence, you can submit an appeal.
+If you are looking for relief of your residence fees after withdrawing from residence, you can submit an appeal.

 The following are grounds in which a student may submit an appeals to the Residence Fees and Contract Appeals Committee:

 - Medical (Doctor’s note required to support the medical need to leave residence.)

 - Exceptional circumstance (Proof of an unpredicted circumstance that occurred after signing the residence contract is required.)